 A quick note: if you can have an effortless conversation, you’re not working hard enough!

-Really, the skies the limit when it comes to rucking in a group.
+The sky’s the limit when it comes to rucking in a group.
 Go reap the benefits.

 How to Start Rucking